UK leader Boris Johnson, fiancee announce birth of baby boy

 The birth comes as the British government faces big decisions about how and when to ease the nationwide lockdown imposed March 23 to slow the spread of the coronavirus.
 The measures are due to be in place at least until May 7.

 Britain is among the countries hardest hit by the pandemic.
-As of Tuesday, 21,678 people with COVID-19 had died in U.K. hospitals, and several thousand more in nursing homes and other settings.
+As of Tuesday, 21,678 people with COVID-19 had died in U.K. hospitals, and several thousands more in nursing homes and other settings.

 Johnson’s government faces growing criticism over its slowness in getting enough protective equipment to medics and nursing home staff and its struggle to increase the number of tests being performed for the virus.